cuplsensor/cupltag/docs/firmware/operatingmodes.rst

 #. cuplTag wakes up from standby (LPM3).
 #.
 Minute counter is incremented.
 #.
 The VMEM domain is powered on.
 #.
-A configuration file check is made.
-A reset occurs if one is found.
+A call is made to :cpp:func`confignfc_check`.
+This checks if an NDEF text record
+   (assumed to contain configuration data) is present on the tag.
+If so, a reset occurs.
 #.
 A call is made to :cpp:func:`enc_setelapsed` in cuplCodec.
 The minuteselapsed field (CODEC_FEAT_26) of the cuplCodec URL
    is updated.
 #.
 The VMEM domain is powered off.